-The MetroHealth System Department of Otolaryngology, Head and Neck Surgery, Division of Audiology is accepting applications for the Fourth Year Audiology Externship program for the 2020-2021 academic year.
-The full time externship will run for a minimum of 11 months to a maximum of 12 months and includes a stipend.
+The MetroHealth System Department of Otolaryngology, Head and Neck Surgery, Division of Audiology is accepting applications for the Fourth Year Audiology Externship program for the 2021-2022 academic year.
+This full time externship will run for a minimum of 11 months to a maximum of 12 months and includes a stipend.
 Training includes comprehensive diagnostic evaluations including basic and advanced audiologic test protocols for all populations, electrophysiology tests including OR and PICU sedation, balance testing (VNG, ECochG, C-VEMP, O-VEMP, vHIT) and full service amplification dispensing and verification.
 The selected candidate will gain experience in diverse settings including inpatient, outpatient, and a fast paced ENT Clinic.
 The extern will be supervised by Audiologists that have a minimum of three years of clinical experience, are licensed by the State of Ohio, and are Certified by the American Speech, Language and Hearing Association (ASHA).
-Strong applicants should submit letter of interest, resume and unofficial transcripts to Alexa Rybak, AuD, CCC-A at email@example.com no later than November 1, 2019.
+Strong applicants should submit letter of interest, resume and unofficial transcripts to Alexa Rybak, AuD, CCC-A at firstname.lastname@example.org no later than October 1, 2020.

 Strong academic and clinical foundation